What Is Asthma?

 What is asthma?
 That’s a very important question for asthmatics and their families to consider.
 Understanding the definition of the disease and its common causes is imperative if you want to treat it properly.
 The better you understand exactly what is happening during an asthma attack, the better prepared you will be to respond to it and make sure that the asthma sufferer gets the help he needs.

-In asthma, several different conditions can occur that effect lung function.
+In asthma, several different conditions can occur that affect lung function.
 The first is airway obstruction.
 There are thin bands of muscle around the individual airways in the lungs.
 During normal breathing, those bands are relaxed, allowing for easy oxygen flow.
 In asthmatics, those bands will tighten up at times, restricting the ability of the lungs to move air.

 When asking what is asthma it would be easy to stop there, but asthma actually involves other issues in the lungs as well.
 The second, and most problematic, is inflammation.
 The bronchial tubes, small airways that make up the lungs, become inflamed in patients with asthma, further limiting the ability to breathe normally.